greglook/toolkit-packages/README.md

 Usage
 -----
 You'll need `stow` 2.4.0 or later installed, typically using the system's package manager.
-Then, clone this repository to a convenient location - I like to use `~/.toolkit`.
-From that directory:
+Clone this repository to a convenient location - I like to use `~/.toolkit`.
+From the repo directory:

 ```shell
 # See what would be done